Digressive/HyperV-Backup-Utility/README.md

 ## Features and Requirements

-* The utility is designed to be run on a Hyper-V host.
+* Designed to be run on a Hyper-V host.
 * The Hyper-V host must have the Hyper-V management PowerShell modules installed.
-* The utility can be used to backup VMs to a device which the Hyper-V host does not have permission to run a regular export to.
+* Can be used to backup VMs to a device which the Hyper-V host does not have permission to run a regular export to.
-* The utility supports Hyper-V hosts in a clustered configuration.
+* Supports Hyper-V hosts in a clustered configuration.
-* The utility requires at least Windows PowerShell 5.0
+* The utility requires at least Windows PowerShell 5.0.
-* The utility has been tested on Windows 11, Windows 10, Windows Server 2022, Windows Server 2019 and Windows Server 2016.
+* Tested on Windows 11, Windows 10, Windows Server 2022, Windows Server 2019 and Windows Server 2016.
+* The backup log can be sent via email and/or webhook.

 ## 7-Zip support